changeworld/azure-docs.pl-pl/articles/active-directory/hybrid/how-to-connect-install-prerequisites.md

       * To validate remote PowerShell connectivity, in the Server Manager All Servers tab: right click WAP server and choose Windows PowerShell.
 A remote PowerShell session should open to ensure remote PowerShell sessions can be established.

 ### TLS/SSL Certificate Requirements
-* It’s strongly recommended to use the same TLS/SSL certificate across all nodes of your AD FS farm and all Web Application proxy servers.
+* It's strongly recommended to use the same TLS/SSL certificate across all nodes of your AD FS farm and all Web Application proxy servers.
 * The certificate must be an X509 certificate.
 * You can use a self-signed certificate on federation servers in a test lab environment.
 However, for a production environment, we recommend that you obtain the certificate from a public CA.
   * If using a certificate that is not publicly trusted, ensure that the certificate installed on each Web Application Proxy server is trusted on both the local server and on all federation servers